jaiherro/mc-server-updater/README.md

 ```

 In this example, the `updater` binary is executed before starting the Minecraft server.
 This ensures that the server is always updated to the latest version before it is launched.

-Make sure to adjust the startup script according to your server's specific requirements, such as the amount of memory allocated (`-Xmx` flag) and any additional Java options.

 ## Building from Source